mariaderrico/DPA/README.rst

 Density Peaks Advanced clustering
 =================================

-The DPApipeline package implements the Density Peaks Advanced (DPA) clustering algorithm as introduced in the paper `Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering`_.
+The DPA package implements the Density Peaks Advanced (DPA) clustering algorithm as introduced in the paper `Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering`_.
 The package offers the following features:

 * Intrinsic dimensionality estimation by means of the `TWO-NN` algorithm, published in the `Estimating the intrinsic dimension of datasets by a minimal neighborhood information`_ paper.